ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step4.md

 From the command line, enter the following command
 ```
-docker tag customer-order-services:liberty bluedemocluster.icp:8500/default/customer-order-services:liberty
+docker tag customer-order-services:liberty bluedemocluster.icp:8500/purplecompute/customer-order-services:liberty
 ```
-This extra information in the tag tells docker that this image belongs to the repository `default` on the `bluedemocluster.icp:8500` server which is the repository for the `default` namespace.
+This extra information in the tag tells docker that this image belongs to the repository `purplecompute` on the `bluedemocluster.icp:8500` server.
 Namespacing is a concept in Kubernetes that allows isolation of applications and other resources.

 #### Push image

 To make the image available to use in Kubernetes enter the following commands

 1. `docker login bluedemocluster.icp:8500` providing `admin` as the user and `admin` as the password.
-2. `docker push bluedemocluster.icp:8500/default/customer-order-services:liberty`
+2. `docker push bluedemocluster.icp:8500/purplecompute/customer-order-services:liberty`

 You will now be able to see the image in the ICP Dashboard under `Catalog -> Images`.